Tessellation Localized Transfer learning for nonparametric regression: Risk bounds for the transfer estimators

-In this section, we establish a minimax lower bound for transfer learning under an oracle tessellation.
-Specifically, we assume that the true tessellation $H^\star=\{\cA_\ell^\star : \ell \in [L^\star]\}$ for which Assumption~\ref{Ass:transfer_function} holds is known, and we characterize the fundamental limits of estimation in this idealized setting.
-Moreover, since centered Gaussian noise $\mathcal N(0,\sigma^2)$ is sub-Gaussian and hence sub-exponential, it suffices to prove the minimax lower bound under the Gaussian noise submodel.
-Any lower bound obtained under this restriction applies \emph{a fortiori} to the full sub-exponential noise model.
+Specifically, we work under the local linear transfer model and consider the associated minimax function class defined in \eqref{eq:minimax_function_class}.
+We assume that the true tessellation $H^\star={\cA_\ell^\star : \ell \in [L^\star]}$, on which Assumption~\ref{Ass:local_transfer} holds, is known.
+Within this idealized setting, we characterize the fundamental limits of target regression estimation over the prescribed function class.
+Moreover, since centered Gaussian noise $\mathcal N(0,\sigma^2)$ is sub-Gaussian and therefore sub-exponential, it is sufficient to establish the minimax lower bound under the Gaussian noise submodel.
+Any lower bound derived under this restriction applies \emph{a fortiori} to the broader class of sub-exponential noise distributions.

 \begin{ass}[Balanced cell allocation] For any $\ell\in[L^\star]$, let $p_\ell^\star := \mathbb{P}(X\in \cA_\ell^\star)$.
 There exist constants $0<\mathfrak a\le \mathfrak b<\infty$ such that

 \end{ass}